Paul Crouch Jr.: Professional career

 As a teenager, Crouch worked behind the scenes during the formative years of TBN, alongside his parents and younger brother Matthew.
 In the early 1980s, however, he left TBN and ventured out on his own to produce and direct various Christian television programs such as Church in the Home for Fred Jordan and a program for TBN regular Dwight Thompson.
 Around this time, in 1982 Crouch briefly entered the spotlight as an outspoken critic of backmasking.

 He made appearances on both religious networks (including TBN) and secular programs, such as The Merv Griffin Show, playing rock music recordings he believed contained Satanic messages when played backwards.

 In 1983 Crouch formed PJ Video, a full service video production company which offered post-production services for both Christian ministries and secular clients.
 Two years later he co-founded The Edit Bay, a post-production editing facility.

 In 1990 Crouch joined Jay Sekulow in establishing Sonlight Broadcasting Systems, a network of Christian television stations based in the southern United States.
 All of Sonlight's stations were affiliated with the Trinity Broadcasting Network.
-Crouch served as a member of the board of Sonlight Broadcasting until 1995, and developed and producing television programs that were broadcast on the stations.
+Crouch served as a member of the board of Sonlight Broadcasting until 1995, and developed and produced television programs that were broadcast on the stations.

 TBN

 Crouch returned to Trinity Broadcasting on a full-time basis in 1998 in the role of vice president of production, where he oversaw the development of new programs and special projects.
 He also worked alongside his brother Matthew, as second unit director of photography on the TBN-produced full-length motion picture, The Omega Code (1999).

 In 2003 Crouch and his son Brandon spearheaded the launch of JCTV, TBN's youth network.
 Crouch was later elevated to the position of chief of staff, taking a more prominent role in the management and expansion of TBN's global network.
-Crouch led TBN's expansion into digital platforms, including the internet and social media sites such as Facebook and Twitter, live video streaming content to mobile platforms, and video on demand (VOD).
+Crouch led TBN's expansion into digital platforms, including the internet and social media sites such as Facebook.
 He also began to increase his on-camera presence on the network as a frequent host of Praise the Lord and Behind the Scenes, TBN's flagship programs.